ARM-software/psa-api/doc/crypto/overview/functionality.rst

     Unlike multi-part operations, an interruptible operation does not provide additional control over the inputs to an algorithm.
 If an application does not need to interrupt the operation, it is recommended that the appropriate single-part function is used.

+Use cases for which the |API| defines interruptible operations include:

+*   Asymmetric signature generation and verification.
+*   Key exchange protocols, including the use of ephemeral key-pairs.

 There are three components in an interruptible operation:

 *   A specific object type to maintain the state of the operation, in a similar way to multi-part operations.
 These types are implementation-defined.